Sheriff: 3 children among victims shot to death near Elkton

 Deputies were called to the home just after 9 a.m. by a man who said three children and a woman had been shot and killed, Holmes said.
 Deputies made entry to the home and also found a man dead.
 A semi-automatic handgun was located near the dead man.

-The sheriff declined to say what the motive might have been.
-He said that his office has no records of deputies responding to calls at the house.
+The sheriff declined to say what the motive might have been, but added the man appeared to have killed himself.
+The man was found in the garage.
+Adams said that his office has no records of deputies responding to calls at the house.

 The bodies were in different locations in the house.
 Video from the scene showed the home with cream siding and red shutters and a detached garage surrounded by police tape.
 Numerous law enforcement vehicles were at the scene.